mmolari/wcs_tutorial/notes/part_2.md

-# using pangraph to estimate private sequence
+# using pangraph to estimate differences in private sequence

 In the previous tutorial we identified a clade with high structural similarity in the region surrounding the beta-lactamase gene.